sajanav/goldenrealesatateApp/README.md

 4. All the configuration details are mentioned in application.properties

-5.its a simple and easy to maintain application
+5. It's a simple and easy to maintain application

 Issues faced

 1. First time using PostgreSQL --> so took sometime to familiarise with same

 2. Used spring.jpa.properties.hibernate.dialect= org.hibernate.dialect.MySQL5Dialect initially and later faced issued in connecting